benattali/benattali.github.io/projects.md

 subtitle: Welcome to my bragging place
 comments: true
 ---
+Currently, in my free time I'm working on the the <a href="https://fullstackopen.com/en/" target="_blank">Fullstack Open course offered by the University of Helsinki</a>.
+My progress can be found on my <a href="https://github.com/benattali/fs-course" target="_blank">Github</a> profile.

 My coding career began in May 2019.
 Here I will try to have (an updated) collection of my projects.
 So here we go...